Spoilers ahead about ‘Shubh Mangal Zyada Saavdhaan’.

 Aman’s coming out especially bothers his father Shankar (Gajraj Rao), a scientist who has grown a new type of cauliflower.
 The other colourful characters include Shankar’s suppressed brother Chaman (Manu Rishi Chadha) and Chaman’s daughter Goggle (Maanvi Gagroo), who has a reason for wearing eyeshades at all times.

-Shubh Mangal Zyaada Saavdhaan is the directorial debut of Kewalya, who wrote Shubh Mangal Saavdhaan (2017), a comedy revolving around erectile dysfunction.
+Shubh Mangal Zyaada Saavdhan is the directorial debut of Kewalya, who wrote Shubh Mangal Saavdhan (2017), a comedy revolving around erectile dysfunction.
 In an interview, Kewalya broke down character arcs and key scenes from his gay romcom and revealed the secret behind Shankar’s black cauliflower.

 How do you write a mainstream entertainer about a homosexual couple?